top of page

 It's time Hollywood grows up.
 Don't fall into their trap.

-If you truly want to learn from Hollywood's mistakes, so you don't fall into the same trap, watch the FX show from 2013 (which was a rip off of the Danish/Swedish show) called THE BRIDGES.
-The show is set between El Paso and Juárez, although my understanding is camera never touched down in Mexico (go figure).
-When they pretended to shoot in Juárez, they kept the frame tight so you wouldn't see they were filming in Texas.
-They placed empty beer and coke cans sporadically on the streets.
-They always had the camera shaking while in Mexico to show uneasiness and bumpy roads.
-They wanted to limit subtitles, so they used the "Spanglish" hybrid-language for Mexican characters.
-It was a disaster and ultimately canceled.
+If you're keen on avoiding Hollywood's mistakes and want to learn from them, I highly recommend watching the 2013 FX show "The Bridge," which was an imitation of a Danish/Swedish show.
+The show is set along the border between El Paso and Juárez, but apparently, the production team never set foot in Mexico (go figure).
+When they purported to shoot in Juárez, they kept the frame tight so that viewers wouldn't notice they were filming in Texas.
+They scattered empty beer and coke cans haphazardly on the streets to create a "Mexican" ambiance.
+They always shook the camera while filming in Mexico to create an impression of bumpiness and unease on the roads.
+The show tried to minimize the use of subtitles, so they used a "Spanglish" hybrid-language for the Mexican characters, but this turned out to be a disaster, and the show was ultimately canceled.

 If you are genuine when writing your characters and setting, you will be just fine.